samyachour/Corelogic_Challenge/README.md

 Which we can then map, using [matplotlib](http://matplotlib.org), as a 3D surface.
 ![Surface](images/elevationSurface.png)

 You can see the X and Y axes aren't in Lat/Long.
 This is because for this project it was easiest to convert everything to [stateplane](https://en.wikipedia.org/wiki/State_Plane_Coordinate_System).
 You can read more in the link provided, but basically it's a 2D coordinate system that divides states into zones where every zone has an origin.
 The coordinates are in feet and are all positive relative to the chosen origin for that zone.
 The zone we are in for La Jolla is [California Stateplane Zone 6](http://spatialreference.org/ref/epsg/2227/).
-We used [pyproj.Proj](https://jswhit.github.io/pyproj/pyproj.Proj-class.html) to convert the coordinates.
+I used [pyproj.Proj](https://jswhit.github.io/pyproj/pyproj.Proj-class.html) to convert the coordinates.

-#### *Google Static Maps API*
+#### *2. Google Static Maps API*
 The google static maps API takes in a lat/long, zoom, image format/type, and many other parameters to spit out a basic satellite image.
 Luckily we only call this API once per property.

 The sleight of hand trick here is styling the image.
 You can grab an roadmap-type image that outlines the roads, lots, and houses for you, and then process it using an image segmentation library.
 The styling is built into the google static maps API.